-25.4 GOOD STANDING REQUIREMENTS
+25.5 GOOD STANDING REQUIREMENTS

 Applicants must be in good standing under their lease or HCVP (Section 8) voucher at the time of application to be approved for the Scattered Site Homeownership program and remain in good standing through the settlement of the property.
+Public Housing residents must receive a referral from his/her Housing Management Asset Manager or other designated representative.
+HCV participants must provide documentation from their landlord that they are a tenant in good standing.
+In the event that the HCV landlord will not cooperate with the good standing request, HABC may use other documentation such as rent receipts and utility payment history.
 Good standing is defined as follows:

-- The participant is in compliance with the current lease. - The participant is not currently under investigation for possible lease violations. - There is no HABC initiated breach of lease action against the participant. - The participant's rent payments are current (including utilities and other charges); - The participant must have a record of timely rental payments (no more than 4 late rental payments within a 12-month period) (for participants in the HCVP, the current landlord must provide the participant's payment history). - The participant has not been evicted from public or private housing within the last 3 years.
+- The participant is in compliance with the current lease. - The participant is not currently under investigation for possible lease violations. - There is no HABC initiated breach of lease action against the participant by HABC or landlord in the HCV program; - The participant's rent payments are current (including utilities and other charges); - The participant must have a record of no late rental payments within a 12-month period) (for participants in the HCVP, the current landlord must provide the participant's payment history). - The participant has not been evicted from public or private housing within the last 3 years; and - There is no evidence of a recurring breach of lease resulting in judgment in favor of HABC or any other landlord within the past 12 months